Top 4 Power Paint Rollers

 You have to do everything else with a power roller that you would with a standard roller.

-If you have several rooms to paint and you want to get things done in a single day, that means you’ll be able to paint about one more room with an electric paint roller compared to a standard roller.
+If you have several rooms to paint and want to finish in a single day, an electric paint roller could allow you to complete one additional room compared to using a standard roller — a clear benefit for larger projects or tight schedules.

 Join our Email List for more Tips and Info!